Tony177/Tony-Platform-Arcade/README.md

 ## Thanks
-This game experiment is possible thanks to [Arcade Library](https://github.com/pythonarcade/arcade), and to the free image sample of https://kenney.nl/
+This game experiment is possible thanks to [Arcade Library](https://github.com/pythonarcade/arcade), and to the free image and sound sample offered by https://kenney.nl/